Welcome to our blog, where my family and I share our journey toward fostering wellness.

 Until my next blog.
 Get fruit and vegged-out!

-Dr. George Dellas (Chinese medicine)
+Dr. George Dellas (registered Chinese medicine practitioner)